-The district will not provide a mental health care service to a student except as permitted by law.
+The District will not provide a mental health care service to a student except as permitted by law.

-The district has established procedures for providing a parent with a recommendation for an intervention for a student with early warning signs of mental health concerns or substance abuse or who has been identified as at risk of attempting suicide.
-The district's mental health liaison will notify the student's parent within a reasonable amount of time after the liaison learns that a student has displayed early warning signs and a possible need for intervention and provide information about available counseling options.
-The district's procedures are as follows:
+The District has established procedures for providing a parent with a recommendation for an intervention for a student with early warning signs of mental health concerns or substance abuse or who has been identified as at risk of attempting suicide.
+The District mental health personnel will notify the student's parent or guardian within a reasonable amount of time after he or she learns that a student has displayed risk factors and warning signs of substance abuse, suicide ideations and other self-injurious behaviors.
+The mental health professional will provide an intervention if needed and/or provide information about available counseling options.

+The District's procedures are as follows:

 Once district personnel is made aware that a student is exhibiting a mental health concern, such as substance abuse, suicidal/homicidal ideation, or other mental health crisis that interferes with the student's daily functioning, the student will be referred to the campus counselor and/or district mental health personnel.
 After consulting with the student, the counselor and/or district mental health personnel will determine if the student is in need of a mental health screening to determine the level of distress.
 The counselor/district mental health personnel will contact the parent/guardian.
 Based on the severity of the screening, if the parent/guardian is unable to come to the campus to address the determined need of the student the counselor/district mental health personnel will notify the proper authorities.
 The counselor/district mental health personnel and school will work with the parent/guardian to establish a safety plan, as well as provide the parent/ guardian with contact information for additional resources.
-The district has also established procedures for staff to notify the mental health liaison regarding a student who may need intervention.
+The District has also established procedures for staff to notify the mental health liaison regarding a student who may need intervention.